suryapusapati/suryapusapati/_projects/(1) 10-days-of-statistics.md

 <br/><br/>

 ---
-If you encounter any error fell free to report your [issue](https://github.com/suryapusapati/10-Days-of-Statistics-by-Hackerrank/issues) in GitHub.
+If you encounter any error, feel free to post your [issue](https://github.com/suryapusapati/10-Days-of-Statistics-by-Hackerrank/issues) in GitHub.

 Ⓒ 2022 Surya Pusapati